uniwue-rz/uw_a11y_check/README.md

 3. Add the page uids to configuration

-In your configuration file, you must add the page UIDs in the `checkUrlGenerator` configuration for each preset.
+In your configuration (eiter YAML file or TYPO3 site settings), you must add the page UIDs in the `checkUrlGenerator` configuration for each preset.

 Example (shortened):